srsudar/dotfiles/eg/custom_files/cp.md

-this is a custom file
+[32mthis is a custom file